gitlabhq/gitlabhq/doc/intro/README.md

 ## Test and Deploy

-> Use the built-in continuous integration in GitLab
+Use the built-in continuous integration in GitLab.

 - [GitLab CI quick start guide](../ci/quick_start/README.md)

 ## Install and Update

-> Install and update your GitLab installation.
+Install and update your GitLab installation.

 - [Install GitLab](https://about.gitlab.com/installation/)
 - [Update GitLab](https://about.gitlab.com/update/)